nubilfi/dotfiles/i3wm-polybar/README.md

 # i3 and Polybar Configs

-This setup is only for Archlinux and its instances, so please find all related packages name according to your Linux distro and configure it manually.
+This setup is specifically designed for Arch Linux and its derivatives.
+For users on different Linux distributions, please refer to your respective package manager to identify and install the equivalent packages required for this configuration manually.

-Add execution mode for [`teal_mode_install.sh`](https://github.com/nubilfi/dotfiles/blob/master/i3wm-polybar/teal_mode_install.sh) file `chmod +x teal_mode_install.sh`.
-Then follow the instructions.
-FYI, forget about the `system-fonts.zip` file, it's only for me.
+To initiate the installation process, ensure executable permissions for the [`teal_mode_install.sh`](https://github.com/nubilfi/dotfiles/blob/master/i3wm-polybar/teal_mode_install.sh) file by executing `chmod +x teal_mode_install.sh`.
+Follow the provided instructions thereafter.

+Note that the `system-fonts.zip` file included is tailored for my personal use and isn't necessary for the setup.

 ## Screenshot

 ![screenshot](https://github.com/nubilfi/dotfiles/blob/master/i3wm-polybar/ss/teal_mode_ss.png?raw=true)

-Any feedback would be appreciate!
+Any feedback would be appreciated!